 - The Business Systems Assessment Framework provides a streamlined, risk-based approach to the assessment of information management functionality in business systems.

-- Part 3 of ISO 16175:2011 Principles and Functional Requirements for Records in Electronic Office Environments provides internationally agreed principles and functional requirements for software used to create and manage digital information in office environments.
+- Part 1 of ISO 16175, Processes and functional requirements for software for managing records, provides internationally agreed principles and functional requirements for software used to create and manage digital information in office environments.

 - The Office of the National Data Commissioner has released The Foundational Four: Starting an ongoing data improvement journey, which provides a basis for building data culture and capability within an agency.